Published: 31 August 2022

 Involvement is not participation

 Taking part in a research study as a participant does not constitute public involvement.
 In the NIHR Briefing Notes for Researchers you will find NIHR’s definitions of involvement, engagement and participation.
 It is important not to mix up the costs for activities that are part of a study protocol, such as a focus group attended by study participants, with the costs of actively involving the public in a research study.
-This resource does not deal with how to budget for participation costs and this would need to be done separately.
+Budgeting for participation costs, where appropriate, would need to be done separately.

 Do not under budget